-- Start by launching the Amazon Chime App on Windows or macOS.
+- Start by launching the Amazon Chime App on Windows, macOS, or web app.

-- From the launch pad at the top of the window, choose Meetings then Schedule a meeting to bring up the Meeting scheduling assistant.
+- From Windows or macOS client: From the launch pad at the top of the window, choose Meetings then Schedule a meeting to bring up the Meeting scheduling assistant.

 Select either to generate a new ID your personal meeting ID.
 We highly recommend choosing one of the Generate a new ID meeting types.
 The personal meeting ID was assigned to you when you created your Amazon Chime account and it is best used for adhoc personal meetings.

 If you are scheduling back to back meetings, external, or confidential meetings, choose the Generate a new ID option.
 Amazon Chime generates a special 10-digit meeting ID that you can use for a single meeting event or for a recurring series.
 There is no limit to how many new IDs you can generate.

 If you are scheduling a confidential meeting and you want to add a passcode that can be used to start the meeting or share host controls (for instance so another attendee can record the meeting), choose the Generate a new ID and require moderator to start.